-For 2014-15, Alan’s work will follow several veins.
 Assessing the intrinsic impacts of arts experiences continues be a focus of his work, most recently through projects with the Canada Council for the Arts, the Australia Council for the Arts, the National Endowment for the Arts, and Theatre Bay Area.
-His paper, “Measuring the intrinsic impacts of arts attendance” (co-authored with Jennifer L. Novak-Leonard) was published in the journal Cultural Trends in 2013.
-Building on a successful pilot study in 2012, Alan and his staff will collaborate over the next two years with over 50 performing arts grantees of the William and Flora Hewlett Foundation to learn from audiences.
+His influential paper, “Measuring the intrinsic impacts of arts attendance” (co-authored with Jennifer L. Novak-Leonard) was published in the journal Cultural Trends.
+From 2012-2015, Alan and his staff led a large capacity building program for 46 performing arts grantees of the William and Flora Hewlett Foundation to learn from audiences.
 The capstone paper from this initiative, “Building Capacity for Audience Research,” takes stock of lessons learned.